ULJ-Yale/qunex/README.md

 * 0.16.06 [library] CARET7DIR points to WORKBENCHDIR to ensure across-system robust functionality
 * 0.17.00 [connector] Upgraded QC functionality
 * 0.17.01 [niutilities] Extended createStudy to include QC scenes
+* 0.17.02 [connector] Aligned redirects for logging to comply with bash versions 3 and 4.

 =======
 [Mind and Brain Lab]: http://mblab.si